Genre

 Key Conventions

-- Needs to have a short memorable title, that's large and obvious so that's clear to see it's the title of the magazine.
+The key conventions that i need to include in my front cover are:- Needs to have a short memorable title, that's large and obvious so that's clear to see it's the title of the magazine.

 - The artists face must also be clearly visible, as they sell the magazine because people want to know more about their favorite artists.